artie-inc/artie-bias-corpus/README.md

-# How To Detect Bias with the Artie Bias Corpus
+# Artie Bias Corpus

+This repo includes text and code relating to the Artie Bias Corpus, and is intended for detecting demographic bias in ASR systems.

+# How to Run Bias Detection

+## Requirements

-You need three things:
+You need three things to use this code:

-1. The `artie-bias-corpus.tsv` file of ground-truth transcriptions
-2. The predictions from your model for the audio of the Artie Bias Corpus
+1. Your ASR model's predictions on the audio of the Artie Bias Corpus.
+2. The `artie-bias-corpus.tsv` file of ground-truth transcriptions.
-3. The `detect_bias.py` script
+3. The `detect_bias.py` script.

 ## What is Possible

-- Detect bias in a model with regards to the performance between two demographic groups.
+- Detect bias in a single model between two demographic groups.
 - Compare two models in their performance on a single demographic group.

+## Run the Code

-## Set up a Virtual Enironment
+### Set up a Virtual Enironment

-We recommend using a virtual environment to make using this script easier.
+We recommend using a virtual environment to make life easier.

 ```
 $ python3 -m venv artie